 While the Swiss watchmaker makes quality timepieces, most of their watches retail for less than $200.
 Shop Swatch watches on Amazon.

 What watches do Wall Street analysts wear?

-While it’s revealing to look at what the titans of investment banking wear, the reality is that most of the people on Wall Street aren’t sitting on a billionaire dollar nest egg (though, that’s probably the hope).
-Like almost any other line of work, the longer you’ve been in the game, the higher in the ranks you rise, and with that rise comes flashier wristwear
+While it’s revealing to look at what the titans of investment banking wear, the reality is that most of the people working on Wall Street aren’t sitting on a billionaire dollar nest egg (though, that’s probably the hope).
+Like almost any other line of work, the longer you’ve been in the game, the higher in the ranks you rise, and with that rise comes flashier wristwear.

 What watches do Wall Street associates wear?

 From there, Wall Street watches steadily get more expensive.
 The common theme among the timepieces of associates is Swiss watchmaking.

 For over a decade, Swiss watch brands have been considered the pinnacle of watchmaking because they effortlessly mix style with reliability and precision construction.

 We’ve already discussed the classic Rolex Day-Date, but for an analyst looking to trade on some of the brand’s sophistication without seeming too pretentious, consider the Rolex Submariner.

 The Submariner is one of the brand’s most popular offerings, a stainless steel watch with 31-jewel movement and automatic winding.
 It’s eye-catching without being overly flashy.
 This watch retails in the 5-digit range, so it’s definitely for the analyst on the way up.